Virus toll 8 after cruise passenger death

 Ms Mitchell said the absentee rate across public schools was 41 per cent on Monday which she expected to increase significantly on Tuesday.

-NSW chief health officer Dr Kerry Chant said there was no level of immunity to COVID-19 for anyone in the community and urged young people in particular to not congregate in large groups.
+NSW chief health officer Kerry Chant said there was no immunity to coronavirus for anyone in the community.
+She urged young people, in particular, not to congregate in large groups.

 “Help us at this critical point to flatten the curve.”

-Meanwhile, Sydney’s Taronga Zoo and Dubbo’s Taronga Western Plains Zoo became the latest venues on Tuesday to announce they would temporarily close from Wednesday afternoon to combat the spread of the virus.
+Sydney’s Taronga Zoo and Dubbo’s Taronga Western Plains Zoo on Tuesday became the latest venues to announce they would temporarily close to combat the spread of the virus.

-While the zoos will be closed to the public, staff will continue to look after the welfare and safety of the animals, a zoo spokeswoman said in a statement.
+The zoos will be closed to the public but staff will continue to look after the animals, a spokeswoman said in a statement.

 Pubs, cinemas, gyms and churches are now closed across the nation in a bid to slow the spread of coronavirus while public transport in NSW will continue operating despite a steep decline in passengers.